 Restoring a backup will permanently overwrite the current database.

-If need to restore a backup to a fresh install of Roon (like if you're moving your Core to a new device, or if you're restoring after a hard drive failure), you can do so from the Login screen.
-This will work on any Roon Core that is not logged in.
+If need to restore a backup to a fresh install of Roon (like if you're moving your server to a new device, or if you're restoring after a hard drive failure), you can do so from the Login screen.
+This will work on any Roon Server that is not logged in.

 Scheduled Backups can be restored by clicking Clean/Restore from the Scheduled Backups window.